 What to Wear?

-Cabrillo National Monument’s location on a point jutting into the Pacific Ocean can be windy even on sunny days.
-It can be cold and wet in foggy weather, too, so layering is advised.
+Cabrillo National Monument’s location on a point jutting into the Pacific Ocean can make it windy even on sunny days.
+It can also be cold and wet in foggy weather, so layering is advised.

 As I mention in what to pack for San Diego, layers are advisable during any time of the year here.
 Just bring heavier layers in the winter.